-Integrated transition planning is when youth with ID/DD, their family members and service providers thoughtfully map out and prepare for the youth’s life as an adult.
+Integrated transition planning is when youth with intellectual and developmental disabilities or special health care needs, their family members and service providers thoughtfully map out and prepare for the youth’s life as an adult.
 It integrates planning for the youth’s education, work, and healthcare to achieve their goals as an adult.
 Ideally, this planning occurs throughout childhood with more focused planning as the child becomes a teen.

 More families and transition-age youth with ID/DD in medically underserved Wisconsin communities receive relevant information and support for integrated transition planning by age 18.